bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Beginner-s-Guide-To.md

 -   <span id="295f">**De Morgan’s Law** : Common mistake in boolean logic is incorrectly distributing ! across parentheses.</span>
 -   <span id="7400">`!(A || B) === !A && !B; !(A && B) === !A || !B;`</span>
 -   <span id="26c2">In summary, to correctly distribute ! across parentheses we must also flip the operation within.</span>
--   <span id="a8c1">**Short-Circuit Evaluation** : Because JS evalutes from left to right, expressions can “short-circuit”.
+-   <span id="a8c1">**Short-Circuit Evaluation** : Because JS evalutes from left to right, expressions can "short-circuit”.
 For example if we have true on the left of an || logical comparison, it will stop evaluating and yield true instead of wasting resources on processing the rest of the statement.</span>
 -   <span id="58a3">`console.log(true || !false); // => stops after it sees "true ||"`</span>

 ------------------------------------------------------------------------